tcbentayan2030-ui/Emergency-Preparedness/README.md

 - Our program will help users understand what to do during different disasters of their choosing through an interactive game where they make choices based on the given scenario and disaster.
 This can help in spreading awareness and facts about disasters so that more peaople can have a better understanding on how every action can affect them during those times.

 Planned Features
--  Our program will use loops, built-in commands, functions, etc. to make our game interactive and fun.
+-  Our program will use built-in commands, functions, etc. to make our game interactive and fun.

 Planned Inputs and Outputs
-- Firstly, the user will input their name, setting, and disaster, which are prompted by the pogram.
-The program will then return a scenario with the chosen disaster and setting and will ask the user to make a choice, depeding on the scenario.
+- Firstly, the user will a setting, and disaster, which are prompted by the pogram.
+The program will then return a scenario with the chosen disaster and setting and will ask the user to make choices, depeding on the scenario.
 It will result in different endings depending on the choices the user made throughout the game.

 Logic Plan:
 Psuedocode: